 - Refuses your company

 - Shows a lack of interest in food

 - Ceases to preen itself

 Broken Legs Symptoms in Parrots

-If your parrot has recently had a fall and is limping, check for broken bones.
-Parrots can be fragile, and a broken bone can escalate into a life-threatening problem.
+Check for broken bones if your parrot has recently had a fall and is limping.
+Parrots can be fragile, and a broken bone can become a life-threatening problem.
 Check for:

 - Misaligned legs, feet, and toes

 - Bulging skin, as though something is pressing on it from the inside

 - Bones poking out from the leg